Hidden Cameras, Audio Bugs, and GPS Tracking in Arkansas – What’s Legal? Are You a Target?

 GPS Device Tracking in Arkansas: What’s Legal?

 Currently, there are no Arkansas state laws that prohibit tracking another person with a GPS device without their knowledge.
 It’s important for you to know that GPS devices can be easily hidden.
 If you’re in a violent relationship or if you’re involved in a child custody dispute of some kind, GPS tracking devices are commonly used to keep tabs on the vehicle and where it goes (and its passengers).
 This can be done by installing a small GPS device somewhere on or in the vehicle.
-It can also be done by using an old smartphone that is wired to the car battery.
+It can also be done by using an old smartphone that is wired to the car battery which provides access to constant power.
 Do not leave your privacy and your safety in the hands of another person.
 Call Spy Catchers immediately at 1-800-373-8726 to schedule a sweep of your vehicle.

 Are You a Target?